pingcap/docs-cn/dumpling-overview.md

   --filetype sql \
   --threads 32 \
   -o /tmp/test \
+  -r 200000 \
   -F 256MiB
 ```

+In the command above:

-In the above command, `-h`, `-P` and `-u` mean address, port and user, respectively.
-If password authentication is required, you can pass it to Dumpling with `-p $YOUR_SECRET_PASSWORD`.
++ `-h`, `-p`, and `-u` respectively mean the address, the port, and the user.
+If a password is required for authentication, you can use `-p $YOUR_SECRET_PASSWORD` to pass the password to Dumpling.
++ `-o` specifies the export directory of the storage, which supports a local file path or a [URL of an external storage](/br/backup-and-restore-storages.md).
++ `-r` specifies the maximum number of rows in a single file.
+With this option specified, Dumpling enables the in-table concurrency to speed up the export and reduce the memory usage.
++ `-F` specifies the maximum size of a single file.

+> **Note:**
+>
+> If the size of a single exported table exceeds 10 GB, it is **strongly recommended to use** the `-r` and `-F` options.

 ### Export to CSV files